SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 * A list of the previously executed commands.
 By default, the last three commands are shown.
 * A command prompt to enter new commands, which are added to the list.

-In the list, the status, date, result and text of the command are shown.
+In the list, the status, date and text of the command are shown.
 Clicking on a list item reveals the result of the command (provided it has been executed).

 ![Device shell](/guides/users-guide/shell.png)